 Faculty Research: Isenberg Professor Shares Supply Chain Expertise During Pandemic

 Isenberg’s Anna Nagurney, John F. Smith Memorial Professor of Operations Management, has been getting calls from media outlets since it became clear that the coronavirus pandemic was leading to unusual supply chain shortages, from toilet paper and canned soup to surgical masks and pharmaceutical products.
+Her early interviews focused primarily on consumer challenges at grocery stores, but as vaccines have been approved, Nagurney has been interviewed by numerous journalists looking for her insights and knowledge of transportation logistics to explain how the shots would be getting to people around the world.

-A piece she contributed to The Conversation details how the global crisis is having a particularly harsh effect on vital blood supplies, specifically with the closures of schools and other locations where mobile drives are often held.
+A piece she contributed to The Conversation detailed how the global crisis was having a particularly harsh effect on vital blood supplies, specifically with the closures of schools and other locations where mobile drives are often held.
 That article, which was reprinted by numerous outlets, is now the most read piece by a UMass Amherst faculty member in The Conversation in the past year.
 Its wide dissemination led to an invitation from the Institute for Operations Research and the Management Sciences (INFORMS) to contribute to its Analytics magazine feature, Coronavirus Chronicles.

 In April, the article in The Conversation was highlighted in a letter written by California Attorney General Xavier Becerra to the U.S. Department of Health & Human Services requesting updates to blood donation policies that discriminate against gay men.
 The letter was signed by nineteen other state attorneys general, including Maura Healey of Massachusetts.